AI Insurance Claims Processing: Cut E&O Review Time by 73%

 For audit trails, document your AI prompts and methodologies so regulatory examinations can understand your process.
 This is similar to documenting any other claims handling procedure - the regulator needs to see that you have consistent, reasonable methods for gathering and analyzing claim information.

-A Highland Park agency worked with their E&O carrier to develop AI usage guidelines that satisfy both regulatory requirements and professional liability considerations.
+A smart move is to work with your E&O carrier to develop AI usage guidelines that satisfy both regulatory requirements and professional liability considerations.
 The key principles: AI enhances but doesn't replace human judgment, all AI analysis gets reviewed by experienced staff, and coverage decisions are always made by licensed professionals using AI-provided information as one input among many.

-These guidelines haven't limited their AI adoption.
-If anything, they've accelerated it by giving the claims team confidence that they're using AI appropriately and defensibly.
-When you know your process will withstand regulatory scrutiny, you can implement AI more aggressively and see results faster.
+Guidelines like these don't limit AI adoption.
+If anything, they accelerate it by giving the claims team confidence that they're using AI appropriately and defensibly.
+When you know your process will withstand regulatory scrutiny, you can implement AI more confidently and see results faster.

 The financial case for AI claims processing is straightforward when you measure it correctly.
 Most agencies focus on the obvious metric: time saved per claim.
-A senior claims adjuster earning $75,000 annually who saves 6 hours per claim creates measurable value.
-If they process 12 claims per month, that's 72 hours saved monthly, worth roughly $2,100 in labor costs.
+A senior claims adjuster who saves several hours per claim across a dozen claims a month frees up a meaningful block of paid time.
+That labor saving is the easiest number to put on the board.

 But time savings are only the beginning of the ROI calculation.
 The real value comes from three less obvious areas: error reduction, capacity expansion, and competitive positioning.